ufs-community/ufs-srweather-app/docs/UsersGuide/source/Quickstart.rst

 Additional Options
 ----------------------
 For automatic resubmission of the workflow at regular intervals (e.g., every 3 minutes), the user can add a chrontab entry by entering the ``crontab -e`` command.
-The last line of output from the ``./generate_FV3LAM_wflow.sh``, which starts with ``*/1 * * * * ``, can be pasted into the crontab at this point.
-Alternatively, if users preferred to use the ``./launch_FV3LAM_wflow.sh`` to run the workflow, they can past the following command into the crontab:
+This opens a crontab file.
+The last line of output from the ``./generate_FV3LAM_wflow.sh``, which starts with ``*/1 * * * * ``, can be pasted into the crontab file at this point.
+Alternatively, if users preferred to use the ``./launch_FV3LAM_wflow.sh`` to run the workflow, they can paste the following command into the crontab:

 .. code-block:: console

    */3 * * * * cd <path/to/experiment/subdirectory> && ./launch_FV3LAM_wflow.sh

-The number 3 can be changed to resubmit the workflow more or less frequently.
+The number ``3`` can be changed to resubmit the workflow more or less frequently.

 .. note::